-A barbeque is an excellent choice for homes with a yard, camping enthusiasts, pool owners, and those that love the outdoors.
+A barbecue is an excellent choice for homes with a yard, camping enthusiasts, pool owners, and those that love the outdoors.

 Grills are especially popular in the summer when people spend more time outdoors.

-Of course, before deciding on a barbeque grill, need to consider your clients’ lifestyle and preferences.
+Of course, before deciding on a grill, consider your clients’ lifestyle and preferences.

-Just like a barbeque grill, a fire pit can be a centerpiece in your client’s garden.
-If you’re thinking about building a permanent and fixed firepit for your clients, make sure you get their permission first and let them know that’s what you intend to give them as a closing gift.
+Just like a barbecue grill, a fire pit can be a centerpiece in your client’s garden.
+If you’re thinking about building a permanent and fixed fire pit for your clients, make sure you get their permission first and let them know that’s what you intend to give them as a closing gift.

 A historic local map not only looks elegant and cool, but it can be especially effective for clients that were born and raised in the same city.